Murad915/HangManGame/README.md

 # HangManGame
-A Hangman game implemented in C
+A Hangman game implemented in C as part of Basics of programming 1 course